tobyxdd/bread/README.md

 ![Demo](demo.png)

-Configurable Options:
+Configurable options:

-- Mininum word length
+- Minimum word length - the minimum length of a word to be "bionified"
-- Minimum text (paragraph) length
+- Minimum text length - the minimum length of a paragraph to be "bionified"
-- Bold ratio (percentage)
+- Bold ratio - the percentage of letters in each word that will be bolded

 Tested on [Tampermonkey](https://www.tampermonkey.net/) and [Violentmonkey](https://violentmonkey.github.io/).